kawu/hhu-dl-materials-2020/char/README.md

 <!--
 #### Optimization

-Just as with LSTM, it is faster (although theoretically equicalent) to process all the words in a sentence in parallel with the convolution module.
+Just as with LSTM, it is faster (although theoretically equivalent) to process all the words in a sentence in parallel with the convolution module.
 -->